codevise/pageflow/entry_types/scrolled/doc/creating_content_elements.md

 position based behavior.
 Requires the `lifecycle` option to be set to true when registering the content element type.

+* `shouldLoad` if the content element should trigger lazy loading of its content.
+Use it to load images or posters.

-* `isPrepared` is true if the content element is near the viewport.
-Use it to lazy load content.
+* `shouldPrepare` is true if the content element is about to enter the viewport.
+Use it to start prebuffering media or trigger other expensive actions.

 * `isActive` is true if the content element is completely in the viewport.
 Use it to activate some interactive behavior like an